 Using the British Council logo

-When communicating about your work as part of Climate Mitigation grant, please include the appropriate British Council descriptor logo to acknowledge the support you have received from the British Council.
+When communicating about your work as part of UK – Egypt HE partnerships for Climate Change grant, please include the appropriate British Council descriptor logo to acknowledge the support you have received from the British Council.

 Any logo use must be in accordance with British Council guidelines and must be signed off by the British Council’s Brand Team via GoingGlobalPartnerships@britishcouncil.org prior to publication.
 Please allow five working days for sign-off.